HusainBeepBop/business_sol/README.md

 ## 🚀 Features

-- 📧 **Email Automation** – Send bulk or templated emails using a Python script.
+- 📧 **Email Automation** – Send bulk or templated emails using a Python script or GUI.
 - 🗃️ **File Management** – Easily rename, move, or organize files in bulk.
 - 📋 **Report Generation** – Generate business reports with minimal input.
 - 🕒 **Task Scheduling** – Schedule your scripts to run at specific times.
 - 🧱 **Executable Bundling** – Scripts can be converted into standalone `.exe` files using PyInstaller.
+- 🧹 **Contact CSV Cleaner & Editor** – Clean, filter, edit, and export contact lists with a user-friendly GUI.
+Supports direct cell editing, row deletion, and Excel export.

 ---